temporalio/documentation/docs/content/what-is-a-search-attribute.md

 However, we recommend enforcing the following limits:

 - Number of keys: 100 per Workflow
-- Size of value: 2kb per value
+- Size of each value: 2 KB per value
-- Total size of key and values: 40kb per Workflow
+- Total size of keys and values: 40 KB per Workflow

 :::note

-Due to Elasticsearch limitations, you can only add new Search Attributes.
+Due to Elasticsearch limitations, you can only add Search Attributes.
-It is not possible to rename or remove Search Attribute keys from the index schema.
+It is not possible to rename Search Attribute keys or remove them from the index schema.

 :::